 5. When you encounter unusual activities on some websites like a website that show banner when they usually don’t

 This sign of malware infestation is self-explanatory, get an anti-virus when you experience this.

 6. Issues with storage space

-Some malware because of the replicating ability, fill up your hard drive with junk, making it difficult to get space for more important matters.
+Some malware because of the replicating ability, fills up your hard drive with junk, making it difficult to get space for more important matters.

-Have you ever searched for files and not find them, missing files sometimes are often the result of malware attack.
+- Archived/Hidden files without prompting: Have you ever searched for files and not found them, missing files sometimes are often the result of malware attacks.

 Best Mac Scanner & Removal App for Viruses

 When you don’t make sure if your Mac is affected by Viruses, you’d better have a Mac Virus Scanner app to find out all suspicious apps on your Mac and help you get rid of them.
 MacDeed Mac Cleaner is the best one to scan your Mac for malware, adware, spyware, worms, ransomware, and cryptocurrency miners, and it can completely remove them in one click to protect your Mac.
 With Mac Cleaner, you can get rid of suspicious apps in the Uninstaller tab, as well you can remove all malware in the Malware Removal tab.
 It is easy to use and powerful.

 Tips to Prevent Your Mac from Getting a Virus